gijshendriksen/master-thesis/README.md

-# Extracting Structured Web Content using Deep Neural Language Models
+# An Analysis of Information Extraction Models and Their Evaluation

-This repository contains the source code used for the experiments in my Master thesis: [Extracting Structured Web Content using Deep Neural Language Models](https://www.ru.nl/publish/pages/769526/gijs_hendriksen.pdf).
-The same scripts were also used to generate the numbers in the paper "An Analysis of Information Extraction Models and Their Evaluation".
+This repository contains the source code used for the experiments in the paper "An Analysis of Information Extraction Models and Their Evaluation".

 ## Overview